February 29, 2016

 February 20, 2016

 Coleman began his career in 1974 by appearing in a commercial for Harris Bank.
-After several guest spots on established television shows, he found his claim to fame when he was cast as Arnold Jackson on Diff’rent Strokes.
+After several guest spots on established television shows, he found his claim to fame when he was cast as Arnold Jackson on Diff’rent Strokes; one of two orphaned brothers taken in by their mother’s former employer.
 With that role came other opportunities, including the chance to star in several television movies.

-In 1982, Coleman starred in The Kid with the Broken Halo.
-He was Andy LeBeau, a wise-cracking angel-in-training who was sent to Earth in order to perform good deeds to win his wings.
+In 1982, Coleman starred in The Kid with the Broken Halo, written by George Kirgo and directed by Leslie H. Martinson.
+He was Andy LeBeau, a wise-cracking angel-in-training who kept messing up and causing trouble in training.
+As a bit of a last chance, he was sent to Earth in order to perform good deeds for three families to win his wings.
 While the movie itself wasn’t a runaway hit, Coleman was still a name to bank on and NBC decided to translate the film into an animated series.

 |Character model sheet.|